AIr quality at the camelia street properties - Updated august 2024

 The acceptable number for PCE long-term exposure in indoor air is 2 micrograms of PCE per cubic meter of air (ug/m3) and applies to both children and adults.
 The measurement of 2 ug/m3 PCE is a conservative value set at an excess lifetime cancer risk of one-in-a-million, if exposed for eight hours per day for a period of 20 years.

 The property owner submitted a Subslab Vapor Mitigation Pilot Test and VIMS Design Report on September 30, 2022.
-The Regional Water Board approved the VIMS report on October 19, 2022, and is preparing a directive letter requiring an installation and startup report, and an operation, maintenance, and monitoring plan for the VIMS.
+The Regional Water Board approved the VIMS report on October 19, 2022, and the system was subsequently installed.

-Installation of the VIMS is completed at the Property and preliminary testing indicates PCE levels in the building are under the regulated number.
+Installation of the VIMS is completed at the Property and preliminary testing indicates PCE levels in the building are impacted by the system and continue to fluctuate based on atmospheric conditions.

 This information continues to have our attention and we have been working with the Regional Water Quality Control Board to learn more and assess the risk to the BBT community.